 Now you need to connect to your database and add new documentation to the repository.
 Click Add documentation and choose Database connection.

-Now choose your DBMS, provide connection details (more on that here) and follow wizard to import schema to the repository.
+Now choose your DBMS, provide connection details (more on that here) and follow the wizard to import schema to the repository.

-2. Create module for diagram
+2. Create a subject area for the diagram

-3. Add tables to diagram
+3. Add tables to the diagram

 4. Choose columns to show